-In a performance that heralded their impending arrival as worldwide superstars, U2 skipped over their then-biggest hit, 'Pride (in the Name of Love)' in favor of an extended version of 'Bad' that included snippets of several classic rock songs.
+In a performance that heralded their impending arrival as worldwide superstars, U2 skipped over their then-biggest hit, "Pride (In the Name of Love)" in favor of an extended version of "Bad" that included snippets of several classic rock songs.

 Without a doubt, Phil Collins -- riding high both as a solo star and as Genesis frontman at the time -- was the MVP of Live Aid.
 With the help of the Concorde supersonic jet, he played solo sets at both the London and Philadelphia shows.
 Plus, he played drums for both Eric Clapton and Led Zeppelin.
-Maybe that explains why he perversely left the dramatic drum break out of 'In the Air Tonight.'
+Maybe that explains why he perversely left the dramatic drum break out of "In the Air Tonight."

-In a clear sign of how different their commercial fortunes had become six years after their breakup, Black Sabbath are introduced as "...featuring Ozzy Osbourne" for this performance.
+In a clear sign of how different their commercial fortunes had become six years after their breakup, Black Sabbath is introduced as "...featuring Ozzy Osbourne" for this performance.
 Despite the fact that the music frequently takes a backseat to Ozzy's non-stop audience baiting, this performance proved the foursome could still raise hell together.

 Led Zeppelin's first public performance since their tasteful breakup after the death of drummer John Bonham was by their own admission "sub-standard."
 But it was at the very least an important historical event, and Zeppelin on a bad day was still good enough to beat out nearly every other band on the bill.

-In all but three countries across the world, it's illegal to have a large-scale benefit without inviting Paul McCartney to sing 'Let it Be.'
+In all but three countries across the world, it's illegal to have a large-scale benefit without inviting Paul McCartney to sing "Let it Be."
 As you'll see here, there's a very good reason for these laws.

 What other choice can there be?
-Queen defended their London home turf like true champions during a 19-minute, six song tour de force that featured more range, power and excitement than anybody else on this star-studded day was able to muster.
+Queen defended their London home turf like true champions during a 19-minute, six-song tour de force that featured more range, power and excitement than anybody else on this star-studded day was able to muster.